x1linwang/spark-install-macos/README.md

 2. Test PySpark:

-   Change to a python kernel and run the below command:
+   In the same spylon kernel, run the following command:
    ```
    %%python
    from pyspark.sql import SparkSession